Bone Density Test A bone mineral density test is used to identify... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, depicting that data near the mean are more frequent in occurrence than data far from the mean.
-In this case, the z scores of bone density tests follow a normal distribution with a mean of 0 and a standard deviation of 1, which allows for the application of statistical methods to calculate probabilities and make inferences about the population.
+In this case, the Z scores of bone density tests follow a normal distribution with a mean of 0 and a standard deviation of 1.
+This property allows for the use of standard statistical methods to calculate probabilities and make inferences about the population.

 Recommended video: